teemtee/testcloud/README.md

 ### Creating a new instance

-To create a new instance, you will need to provide the url of some cloud image in the *qcow2* format.
+To create a new instance, you will need to provide distribution and version you wish to use or the url of some cloud image in the *qcow2* format.
 If you do not have an image location of your own, you can use the image from the **Fedora Cloud** download pages (<https://alt.fedoraproject.org/cloud/>).